High school Go clubs in Japan

 Professor R. Uchida at Nagoya University is an expert on this school issue.

-For teachers at Go clubs, the Nihon Ki-in has a license system (Certified School Go Instructor) to certify their educational experience.
+For teachers at Go clubs, the Nihon Ki-in has a license system (Certified School Go Instructor, or shidoin) to certify their educational experience.
 It is cheaper than getting a dan diploma.
 Holders of this license are announced at the Nihon Ki-in official yearbook.
 Applicants have to satisfy these conditions:

 - Attend official lectures by Nihon Ki-in pros